-Despite the list below, basically everything new since 2009 on major networks and cable has been produced in high definition, and when Fox de facto ended their Saturday morning infomercial block for new edutainment in most markets, it meant that outside of one (usually ignored) exception, all the major American and Canadian broadcast networks are now solely run in HD.
-The few shows that were behind the times, such as America's Next Top Model and Big Brother, had varying reasons, such as probable unease by Tyra Banks over the format, and in the case of Big Brother the high cost of refitting a show with multiple voyeuristic cameras with the HD variety, or have a budget so low they have to use old SD technology by default.
+Almost all content recorded after 2009 on major networks is in high definition, and when Fox de facto ended their Saturday morning infomercial block for new edutainment in most markets, it meant that outside of one (usually ignored) exception, all the major American and Canadian broadcast networks are now solely run in HD.
+The few shows that were behind the times, such as America's Next Top Model and Big Brother, had varying reasons, such as probable unease by Tyra Banks over the format, and in the case of Big Brother the high cost of refitting the set's collection of voyeuristic cameras with the HD variety.
 ANTM finally at least pulled the trigger in March 2012, but most of their setup remained "enhanced definition widescreen" for a long time, which is marketing code for "not really HD".
 Big Brother pulled the HD trigger in 2014, but not because of laziness; the complicated retrofitting of the entire show to run HD took three years to complete, and the producers wanted it all-HD or none at all.
 Let's Make a Deal was be the final network program to make the switch with the 2014 season start.

 The ultimate resolution, which is drooled over by home theater buffs as it's the exact size of a 'frame' of a digital theatrical film, has a width of 4096 pixels and a varying height between 2200-3100 pixels depending on film aspect ratio standard; this is known as "4K".
-Note that "4K" is named after the approximate width in pixels, while 720 and 1080 are named after the height, hence, 4K is roughly twice as big in each dimension as 1080, not four times.
-Amazon Studios has actually required several of their movies and big name shows to record in 4K, including The Man in the High Castle, Transparent, and The Grand Tour.
-There are other formats spun off that such as HDR, which stands for 'high dynamic range' and stands for a technology that brightens the picture in a way that reproduces how an image would be in real life.
+"4K" is named after the approximate width in pixels, while 720 and 1080 are named after the height, hence, 4K is roughly twice as big in each dimension as 1080, not four times.
+Amazon Studios has required several of their movies and big name shows to record in 4K, including The Man in the High Castle, Transparent, and The Grand Tour.

-Some more pedantic people argue that it was the French that pioneered HDTV with their "System E" transmission standard, which broadcasted a cool 819i over a 14MHz bandwidth on VHF from the 50s through the 80s in France and Monaco.
+Some persons believe that it was the French who pioneered HDTV with their "System E" transmission standard, which broadcasted a 819i over a 14MHz bandwidth on VHF from the 50s through the 80s in France and Monaco.
 This spawned a modified "System F" that uses half the bandwidth which was deployed in Luxembourg.
 However, the systems were black and white only (notice how they're not prefixed with the word "SECAM" in many technical documentations), and in the case of System F, had noticeably bad vertical resolution due to the available bandwidth being cut in half.
 The systems were dropped when these countries finally switched to color broadcasts completely.

-Of The Sixth Generation of Console Video Games, the PlayStation 2 and Xbox both technically supported HD, but very few games used those modes, especially on the PS2, which only had two games that supported 1080i (Gran Turismo 4 and Tourist Trophy, which, it should be noted, ran on the same Game Engine).
-The HDTV Arcade Game Database highlights which games do support the 720p and 1080i modes.
+The PlayStation 2 and Xbox both supported HD, but very few games used those modes.
+The PS2 only had two games that supported 1080i (Gran Turismo 4 and Tourist Trophy, which both ran on the same Game Engine).
+The HDTV Arcade Game Database highlights games that support the 720p and 1080i modes.
 Homebrew for either platform will be more likely to leverage the higher resolution.
-Most games (but not all) among all four sixth-gen consoles support 480p, at the very least.
+Most (but not all) games among all four sixth-gen consoles support 480p, at the very least.

-For the sake of clarity, the following are what [something] definition is defined as.
+For the sake of clarity, the following are what the various video forms are defined as.

 - Standard Definition (SD): Depending on the format, it's either 480 (Systems M and N) or 576 (System B through K', and System NC, except Systems E and F) horizontal lines interlacednote .
 The format can be widescreen or not.
 There is no width measurement as the width was considered to be limited by the allocated video bandwidth in the analog era, which can be anywhere between 6-8MHz.
 However, when computer graphics cards output to analog TV, the accepted format is to output 640x480 or 768x576 converted to interlaced (this may result in dot crawls and on NTSC systems, artifacting issues.
 However, due to the way analog TV signals work, it was possible to force the TV to forego one field, which creates a pseudo- progressive scan resolution by halving the resolution and doubling the frame rate.
 This resulted in the pseudo-240p and -288p resolution used by many consoles of the 8-bit, 16-bit and some of the 32-bit era.
 The infamous "scanlines" effect consoles of the period were renowned for were the result of using this pseudo-resolution as only the odd field was ever used and the tube TV was forced to do a full retrace at the end of a frame instead of moving on to the even fields.

 - Enhanced Definition (ED): The same as standard definition, but is progressive scan.
 In the digital era, it's equivalent would be roughly 640x480 (VGA) and 768x576 for 4:3 ratio transmissions, and 854x480 (FWVGA) and 1024x576 (WSVGA) for Widescreen transmissions.